mikegowen/react-starter/README.md

 ```
 …
 "scripts": {
-  "start": "webpack serve --hot --mode development",
+  "start:client": "webpack serve --hot --mode development",
-  "build": "webpack --mode production"
+  "build": "webpack --mode production",
-},
+  "start:server": "nodemon src/server/index.js"
 …
  ```

- These are the command line scripts we can run to develop and build our app.
-We can run them by typing `npm start` and `npm run build` respectively.
-The `start` script tells `webpack` that we’re going to be developing and to watch for changes.
+ These are the command line scripts we use to run our client and server.
+The `start` scripts tell `webpack` that we’re going to be developing, and to watch for changes.
 The `build` script outputs our final bundled files to `/public`.
+To run this app locally we need to start our server and our client using `npm run start:server` and `npm run start:client` respectively.

 **--hot** – Reload the browser automatically whenever a change is made to our app.<br />
 **--mode** – Development or production.